HristovMD/Second_front-end-project/README.md

-I've got the idea from turotial video and changed the content.
+I've got the looks from VS code turotial video and changed the content.